-If you're planning on travelling through far north Queensland and Cape York, you need to know about alcohol restrictions.
+If you're planning on travelling through Queensland, you need to know about alcohol restrictions.

-Alcohol restrictions are in place in remote Aboriginal and Torres Strait Islander communities across Queensland.
-They aim to help improve the health and well-being of all people living in the remote communities.
+Alcohol restrictions are in place in the discrete Aboriginal and Torres Strait Islander communities across Queensland.
+They aim to help improve the health and well-being of all people living in these communities.

 Alcohol limits and bans are in place in: